How much does it cost to repair a hernia?

 Depending on the type of repair that you need, your surgery can be performed in a surgery center or a hospital.

-Dr Yunis operates at a surgery center that is 1 mile from his office in Sarasota.
+Dr Yunis operates at a surgery center called Sarasota Physicians Surgery Center and is 1 mile from his office in Sarasota.

-Dr Yunis operates at 2 full service hospitals.
+Dr Yunis operates at 2 highly regarded hospitals.

 Sarasota Memorial Hospital smh.com and HCA Florida Doctors Hospital Sarasota

 Most mesh in hernia surgery is permanent and lasts longer than a human lifespan.
-The mesh is very fine and in a position that rarely does a patient with mesh have any sense of the mesh’s presence.
+The mesh is usually a very fine and light weight material.
+It is placed in a position that rarely causes any problem for the patient.

 Some newer meshes are absorbable and will disintegrate over 6 - 12 months.
 Despite the attractive nature of these materials, it is still unclear whether these meshes function as well as permanent meshes to reduce the risk of hernia recurrence.

-Because hernia mesh is usually placed on the inside of the abdominal wall, you will not be able to feel it.
+Because hernia mesh is usually placed on the inside of the muscular abdominal wall, you will not be able to feel it.
+Some types of mesh when placed in certain ways can lead to chronic discomfort or even pain.
+A Hernia Specialist is capable of avoiding this problem.

 The hernia surgeon who performs your hernia repair will discuss your repair options